Jennifer C. Harmon

 Plus, all the cacti, red rocks and dusty fauna make it feel so uniquely Arizonian.
 When you finally see that summit sign at the top, heart pounding, you’ll be glad you pushed yourself all the way up.

-Where to eat & drink after hiking Camelback Mountain:
+Places to eat after hiking Camelback Mountain:

 In-N-Out Burger!
 I know, I know—it’s a chain.
 But you just can’t get this deliciousness on the east coast.
 So, unique?
 Maybe not.
 Delicious?
 OMG, YES.